Silly and Serious Times in Berlin

 Victims of War Memorial, Kathe Kollwitz

-I had expected Berlin to be a dreadfully serious place.
-I was ready to take in many days of austere historical landmarks and grim war monuments.
-And there certainly was plenty of somber sightseeing to be had, from the Holocaust Tower and Garden of Exile at the Jewish Museum to the Bebelplatz book burning plaque to the razed site of Hitler’s suicide to Checkpoint Charlie and the remnants of the Berlin Wall.
+I had expected Berlin to be a very serious place.
+I was ready for austere historical landmarks, war monuments and somber sightseeing.
+Which there was – the Holocaust Tower and Garden of Exile at the Jewish Museum to the Bebelplatz book burning plaque to Checkpoint Charlie and the remnants of the Berlin Wall.

 Brandenburg Gate, Berlin